clarkfitzg/phd_research/hadoop/basic/notes.md

 operations.
 Next we process them all and release them.

-I think it makes more sense to do it all from the R side, since this would be useful for things other than Hive, and it's more natural for to think of the streaming transforms in Hive.
+I think it makes more sense to do it all from the R side, since this would be useful for things other than Hive, and it's more natural to think of the streaming transforms in Hive.
 Ie. Hive developers shouldn't have to write anything R specific.
 I wonder how well `iotools` supports this streaming model, since it was created to work with Hadoop.